andyching168/Hackintosh-Acer-Aspire-E5-575G/README.md

 - ethernet -> works perfectly
 - brightness -> works
 - Battery status -> works
+- sleep -> works
-- wifi -> Need to be changed
+- wifi card (the Qualcomm one)-> Need to be changed